 Rand Hall is next to Sibley, just outside the Arts Quad to the east.
 It was built in 1911 in the style of a “daylight factory,” a design that took advantage of (then-new) steel-frame construction to create light-filled industrial work spaces.
 The interior is one large open room, divided only by support beams, and the non-load-bearing walls have long banks of windows to admit as much natural light as possible.
 Similar designs were used for many of Henry Ford's buildings in Detroit.
 The facade is a brick version of neo-classical, arranging the windows into stacked orders separated by pilasters with distinct capitals, and framing the third-story windows with arches.
 Until recently, Rand was the home of the Architecture Department's work studios, but these were moved to Milstein upon its completion, and the building is now mostly unused.
 Cornell plans to eventually turn it into a Fine Arts Library, after making extensive renovations that would include capping the roof with a glass box.

 Milstein Hall is the steel-and-glass rectangle that appears to float in the space between Sibley and Rand.
 It was built in 2011 as the new headquarters and centerpiece of the Architecture Department, after a lengthy and heavily-debated design process.
 The artistically embellished postmodern design is indicative of the type of building most Architecture students want to build, so it is in a sense an appropriate building for this department.
 On the other hand, the glowing white spheres embedded in concrete and lack of a visible ground-level entrance are baffling to most passersby.
-Although A.D.
-White's will contains a provision requiring all buildings on the Arts Quad to have stone facades, Milstein falls just outside this rule's effect because the end of Sibley Hall defines the northeast corner of the quad.
+Although the Arts Quad is a designated historic district and any new buildings on it would normally be required to match the historic character of the existing buildings, Milstein falls just outside this rule's effect because the end of Sibley Hall defines the northeast corner of the quad.